 To find out more about our article creation and review process, check out our editorial guidelines.

 If so, don’t worry.
-In this article we’ll work together to get your clothes out of the dryer jail.
+In the following article, we’ll work together to get your clothes out of the dryer jail.

 On a Whirlpool Dryer, Control Lock can be turned off by holding down the control lock button for 5 seconds.
-However, in other models of Whirlpool Dryer you need to swipe the lock away on the touchscreen.
-A stuck control lock could also be a sign that you need to replace your dryer’s Main Control Board.
+However, in other models of Whirlpool Dryers, you need to swipe the lock away on the touchscreen.
+A stuck control lock could also indicate that you need to replace your dryer’s Main Control Board.

 What Is Control Lock on a Whirlpool Dryer?

 Most modern dryers come with a control lock.
-This feature can be found on nearly every model of Whirlpool dryer as well as dryers by other brands like Kenmore.
-If you accidentally got your control lock stuck on, it might help you to know that you’re not alone.
+The control lock feature can be found on nearly every model of Whirlpool dryer as well as dryers by other brands like Kenmore.

-This is a safety feature that has been built into modern dryers.
+The control lock is a safety feature built into modern dryers.
 The control lock prevents unwanted commands from being entered into the dryer.
-When the control lock is on, you can’t change any settings or operate the dryer.
+From what I’ve seen, you can’t change any settings or operate the dryer when the control lock is on.

-That might sound like a nuisance rather than a feature, but it’s actually great for families.
-The control lock was designed to prevent children from accidentally operating the dryer.
-This cuts down on the risk of injury, fire, and misuse of the appliance.
+The control lock might seem like a nuisance rather than a feature, but it’s actually great for families.
+The control lock was designed to prevent children from accidentally operating the dryer, reducing the risk of injury, fire, and appliance misuse.

-Since this is a new feature, plenty of well-meaning adults have accidentally gotten their control locks stuck on.
-Here’s how you can turn off the control lock on a whirlpool dryer.
+Since the control lock feature is relatively new, plenty of well-meaning adults have accidentally gotten their control locks stuck on.
+Here’s how to turn off the control lock on a Whirlpool dryer.

 Error Code “Loc”—How Can You Tell if the “Control Lock” is On?

-Does your Whirlpool dryer have an LCD display?
-If it does, you might see an error code pop up if you attempt to enter a command while the control lock is on.
-This error code will read “Loc” and might have a small red-colored key graphic on the display.
+I find that if your Whirlpool dryer has a display, you’ll likely see an error code pop up if you attempt to enter a command while the control lock is on.
+The Whirlpool “Loc” error might show a small red-colored key graphic on the display.

-There might be a red LED light next to text that reads “Control Lock” or something similar to let you know that this feature is active.
-Modern Whirlpool dryers with touchscreen displays will have their own messaging that lets you know that the control lock is activated.
+Often, there’ll be a red LED light next to text that reads “Control Lock” or something similar to let you know that the feature is active.
+Modern Whirlpool dryers with touchscreen displays will have their own messaging that lets you know the control lock is activated.

-How to Unlock Control Lock on a Whirlpool Dryer
+How to Unlock a Whirlpool Dryer Control Lock

-It’s very easy to turn your control lock off.
-We’ll cover the fast solution as well as a more in-depth fix.
+It’s very easy to turn your Whirlpool control lock off.
+We’ll explore both a fast solution and a more complex one.

-Keep in mind that you will need to pause the current dryer cycle if it is on.
-All of our button-based solutions only work when the dryer is either paused or not current in a drying cycle.
+You’ll need to pause the current dryer cycle if it’s on.
+All your button-based solutions will only work when the dryer is paused or not currently in a drying cycle.

-This should be the first thing you check if your control lock is stuck on.
-This fix applies to older models of Whirlpool dryer that have button controls.
+To deal with your Whirlpool control lock issue, check if your control lock is on.
+In my experience, the button control method works great in older Whirlpool dryer models with button controls.
 If you have a touchscreen control on your dryer, you can skip ahead to the next solution.
-These are essentially identical, but they do work differently based on the change and controls.
+Here’s what you have to do:

-- Locate the “End of Cycle Signal” button.
-This is located on the right side of the Duet model dryer
+- Locate the “End of Cycle Signal” button located on the right side of the Duet model dryer.

-- The Control Lock LED should turn off letting you know that your dryer is no longer locked
+- The Control Lock LED should turn off, letting you know your dryer is no longer locked.

 Other Control Lock Buttons

-Other buttons on your Whirlpool dryer can toggle the control lock feature.
-Is not always the “End of Cycle Signal” button.
+Other buttons on your dryer can toggle the Whirlpool control lock feature, not just the “End of Cycle Signal” button.
 However, the button that controls the locking feature should always be labeled with something like the following text: “Hold for 3 seconds to lock/unlock control.”

-You might need to consult your owner’s manual to locate the correct button to press it to toggle the settings for your Whirlpool control lock.
+You’ll need to consult your owner’s manual to locate the correct button to press in order to toggle the settings for your Whirlpool control lock.
 If you’re unsure where your owner’s manual is, please refer to our free resource below.

 The Touchscreen Control Lock

-The most recent versions of Whirlpool dryers use a touchscreen control.
-This has a slightly different operation when turning off the control lock.
+The most recent versions of Whirlpool dryers use a touchscreen control with a slightly different operation when turning off the control lock.

-You should be able to see that your Whirlpool dryer is locked on the touch screen display.
-You will see a graphic that looks like a small padlock inside of a circle.
-This let you know that the dryer is currently locked.
+You should be able to see that your Whirlpool dryer is locked on the touchscreen display.
+You’ll see a graphic that looks like a small padlock inside a circle, letting you know that the dryer is currently locked.

-To unlock your Whirlpool dryer, all you need to do is swipe up on the touch screen.
-This will turn the control lock off and allow you to resume operating your dryer.
+To unlock your Whirlpool dryer control lock, you only need to swipe up on the touch screen.

 Hard Resetting the Main Control Board

 Another great way to unlock a Whirlpool control lock is by performing a hard reset on the dryer’s computer.
 Many people are surprised to learn that there is a piece of computing technology that controls an appliance as simple as a dryer.
-However, this computer can occasionally run into an operating error.
+And while the dryer computer usually works wonders, sometimes it can fail.

-It’s common for dryers to have their control locks stuck in place if they’re suffering from some kind of error.
-Here’s what you need to do to fix your dryer’s control lock if none of our other solutions have worked.
+It’s common for dryers to have their control locks stuck if their computers are failing.
+Here’s what you must do to fix your Whirlpool dryer’s control lock and computer if none of the other solutions have worked.

 - Wait for 30 minutes.
-This is the amount of time it takes for the dyer’s Main Control Board to reset
+30 minutes is typically how long it takes for the dyer’s Main Control Board to reset.

-If that still doesn’t unlock your dryer, you might have a broken Main Control Board
+If the above steps don’t unlock your dryer, you might have a broken Main Control Board.

 Replace Your Main Control Board

-The Main Control Board, or the MCB, can also help unlock your Whirlpool control lock.
+Replacing the Main Control Board, or the MCB, can also help unlock your Whirlpool control lock.
 The Main Control Board is the brains of the operation for your dryer.
-Whenever you change cycles or enter a command, it’s the Main Control Board that translates those button presses into dryer cycles.
+Whenever you change cycles or enter a command, the Main Control Board translates those button presses into dryer cycles.

 If the MCB starts to fail, it can stick the control lock in the “locked” position.

 Note – the instructions below are for a serious repair.
 You’ll need the control board replacement and a good amount of time.
-If you’re not confident in this, please consider contacting an appliance repair technician instead.
+If you’re comfortable during the process, please consider contacting an appliance repair technician for help.

 Here’s how to replace your MCB.

 - Use your smartphone or a camera to take a picture of how the Main Control Board is wired.
-You can use that picture for reference later
+You can use the image for reference later.

-- Unplug the MCB from the cable harnesses that connect into it
+- Unplug the MCB from the cable harnesses that connect to it.

-The Control Lock is a great safety addition that can cause some headaches for people new to this feature.
-Most of the time, all you need to do is press a button to disengage this safety lock.
-There’s a small chance that this is a sign of your dryer’s Main Control Board failing, but even that only needs one tool to repair.
+The Control Lock is a great safety addition that can cause headaches for people new to the feature.
+Most of the time, all you need to do is press a button to disengage the safety lock.
+There’s a small chance that the “Loc” error is a sign of your dryer’s Main Control Board failing, but even that only needs one tool to repair.